Richard Pilbrow

-Richard Pilbrow (born 28 April 1933 in Beckenham, Kent, England) is a stage lighting designer, author, theatre design consultant, and theatrical producer, film producer and television producer.
+Richard Pilbrow (28 April 1933 – 6 December 2023) was a British stage lighting designer, author, theatre design consultant, and theatrical producer, film producer and television producer.
 He was the first British lighting designer to light a Broadway musical on the Broadway stage with the musical Zorba.

 Early life

+Pilbrow was born in Beckenham, Kent, England.
 In the 1950s, Pilbrow entered the Central School of Speech and Drama in London as a stage management student after serving two years in the Royal Air Force.